 Located between the New York, New York and the Monte Carlo Hotels, the Las Vegas Park is a great place to relax and people watch.
 Check out the 40-foot tall Bliss Dance sculpture before catching one of the many free events in the park.
 Visit their page for more information.

-8. Experience the Freemont Street Experience
+8. A Must Do In Vegas for First-Timers: Enjoy the Freemont Street Experience

 In the center of downtown Las Vegas, you will find Freemont Street, a canopy covered car-free area that will delight your senses.
 The Freemont Street Experience is awesome.
 You see, the canopy that hangs over the street comes alive with over two million lights and a state of the art sound system entertaining guests from around the world.
 Walking around Freemont Street, you will notice it’s surrounded by “old Vegas” casinos.
 There are usually street performers and live music going on as well.